 - A completed online application, which includes background and contact information, leadership experience in organized medicine and/or the community, and a 250-word written response describing your health care passions and leadership goals;

-- Two letters of reference that speak to the applicant's leadership performance or potential and commitment to continued development;
+- Two letters of reference from colleagues (fellow physicians or other care team members) that speak to the applicant's leadership performance or potential and commitment to continued development;

 - A current CV; and